Chiropractic and Pregnancy

 What Happens During Pregnancy?As pregnancy progresses, some of these changes can compromise the integrity of the mother’s spine and nervous system.

 - Progesterone decreases smooth muscle tone, which alters the blood supply as well as the integrity of all joints of the body.

 - Estrogen relaxes the joint capsules allowing for more movement in the joints, including those of the pelvis.
-This “relaxation” effect is what allows the pelvis to open sufficiently to allow the head and shoulders of the baby to pass through, also supported by the hormone Relaxin.
+This “relaxation” effect allows the pelvis to open sufficiently to allow the baby’s head and shoulders to pass through, also supported by the hormone Relaxin.

 - Weight gain and the increase in the lumbar curve are also responsible for added stress on the mother’s spine as a unit and thus her nervous system.

-- Different types of pelvis shapes can also exert different stresses during pregnancy.
+- Different types of pelvis shapes can also exert various stresses during pregnancy.

-- Other influences will also be number of pregnancies, status of the pelvic muscles, levels of exercise, and past trauma to the pelvis or coccyx.
+- Other influences will also be the number of pregnancies, the pelvic muscles’ status, levels of exercise, and past trauma to the pelvis or coccyx.

 - More pregnancies can often mean more susceptibility.
-With each successive pregnancy the pelvic muscles and ligaments become more stretched and pre-dispose the pelvis to misalignment but in the same vain, they are also easier misalignments to correct.
+With each successive pregnancy, the pelvic muscles and ligaments become more stretched and pre-dispose the pelvis to misalignment.
+However, at the same time, they are also easier misalignments to correct.

-- Misalignments of the pelvis can occur in 3 separate places.
-Each Sacro-Iliac joint and the symphysis pubis joint, which all occur readily in pregnancy.
+- Misalignments of the pelvis can occur in 3 separate places-each of the Sacro-Illiac joints and the symphysis pubis joint, all of which happens readily in pregnancy.
 Misalignments can cause stress and weakness to the supporting structures of the pelvis.